mpampuch/nextflow-notes/README.md

 This file shows you the jobscript that Nextflow created to run the script (e.g. If you are running your scripts with SLURM, it will show you the SLURM job script Nextflow created and that was subsequently called with `sbatch`).

-This script contains all the functions nextflow needs to make sure your script runs on whatever executor you configured (e.g. locally, in the cloud, on a HPC, with or withouth container, etc.)
+This script contains all the functions Nextflow needs to make sure your script runs on whatever executor you configured (e.g. locally, in the cloud, on a HPC, with or withouth container, etc.)

 You're not really supposed to meddle with this file but sometimes you may want to see what's in it.
 (E.g. To see what Docker command was used to start the container etc.)